-Bernard J. Lasker Professor and Chair of the Department of Orthopaedics and Chief of Shoulder Surgery
+Robert K. Lippmann Professor and Interim Chair of the Department of Orthopaedics and Chief of Hand and Elbow Surgery